annasmoths/annas-moths-f3a71/src/pages/index.md

   attend.

-  The main purpose is to reflect on what I'm learning, but I hope it may prove to be a useful resource for others.
+  The main purpose is to reflect as I learning, but I hope it may prove to be a useful resource for others.
 intro_actions:
   - label: Learn More
     url: /about